 Example

-An employee signed without checks.
-His non-compete clause remained and hindered him in new work.
+An employee signed without checking.
+His non-compete clause remained and hindered him in getting a new job.

 Checklist